troyoram/bike-rental-server/README.md

 # Bike Rental Application - Full Stack Project

-The Ben Lomond Bike Rental appliction is the second project assigned to students in General Assembly's Web Development Immersive (WDI) Course.
+The Ben Lomond Bike Rental application is the second project assigned to students in General Assembly's Web Development Immersive (WDI) Course.
 The student is tasked with building a Single Page Application (SPA).
-Users will be required to authenticate through sign-up, sign-in, change-password, and sign-out using a custom API.
-Once signed in, users can create, read, update, and delete bikes in a SQL database for others to potentially rent.
+Users will be required to authenticate through sign-up, sign-in, change-password, and sign-out using a custom Application Programming Interface (API).
+Once signed in, users can create, read, update, and delete bikes in an SQL database for others to potentially rent.

+## Project Links

 [Requirements](https://git.generalassemb.ly/ga-wdi-boston/full-stack-project/)